tabletopmanoa/tabletopmanoa.github.io/index.md

 ### Data model unit tests

-BowFolios includes unit tests for the data model.
+Tabletop Manoa includes unit tests for the data model.
 You can invoke them with:

 ```
 meteor npm run test-watch